Anirban2205/Image-Segmentation-ResNet/README.md

-Imaplemented the ResNet50 architecture from scratch.
+Implemented the ResNet50 architecture from scratch.
 Used it for image segmentation.

+Requirements:
+# Numpy
+# Torch
+# Torchvision